-A consultation is always recommended as it is best to have your moles or skin lesions of concern examined properly by a Dermatologist.
+A consultation at our skin clinic in Manchester is always recommended as it is best to have your moles or skin lesions of concern examined properly by a Dermatologist.
 We will need to go through your medical history to ensure that appropriate precautions are undertaken at your skin surgery.
 The most suitable removal methods will be discussed and they depend largely on the nature of the moles and skin lesions.

 A consultation costs £175 and this includes a full skin examination, discussion of most appropriate treatment options, pre- and post-surgical care, sun protection and mole monitoring advice.

 Yes, it is good practice to send removed moles /lesions for histology to confirm their nature.